rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

 * Compatible with SonarQube 6.7 LTS
 * Java Runtime Environment 8 is supported (Java 9 is not support).
+* Ensure that a rule is enabled if you get no results.
+In new SQ versions the default profile is read-only.
+The cxx plugin does not enable all rules per default.
 * There are some changes in the SQ core API, **starting with SQ 6.2:**
    * The property `sonar.cxx.forceZeroCoverage` is no more supported.
 There is now a SQ core support basing on `EXECUTABLE_LINES_DATA`.
    * Calculation of coverage values is slightly different now (coverage is typically a little bit higher).